IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 Place the Bosu Ball dome-side up and stand behind it with your feet hip-width apart.
 Now take a jump on top of the Bosu Ball and come into a squat position.
 Hold it for just a brief moment, then jump back behind the BOSU.
 Repeat this Bosu Ball cardio exercise for as long you have breath.

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/jump squat 1.jpg|Jump Squat with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/jump squat 2.jpg|Jump Squat with a BOSU Ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/jump-squat_1.jpg|Jump Squat with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/jump-squat_2.jpg|Jump Squat with a BOSU Ball" ->}}

 {{% chapter_header "Be careful when using a BOSU Ball" "carefulWithBosu" %}}